TheJacksonLaboratory/cs-nf-pipelines/README.md

 # Mouse Mutant Resource Structural Variant Detection

-This repository holds a [Nextflow](https://www.nextflow.io/) implementation of structural variant callers for both short-read Illumina based data, and PacBio CCS and CLR data.
+This repository holds a [Nextflow](https://www.nextflow.io/) implementation of structural variant callers for both short-read Illumina based data, PacBio CCS and CLR data, and Oxford Nanopore data.
 It was developed to provide results that are compatible with the [Mouse Mutant Resource Database](https://mmrdb.jax.org).

 ## Pipeline Level Documentation, Quick Start, and Developer Documentation: